samueleastdev/hls-manifest-analyser/README.md

-# A simple bash script to download hls manifests for debugging
+# A simple bash script to download hls manifests to help with debugging

 ## Clone the repo